Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Motivation

-Many large libraries might need to call Python code in highly-asynchronous situations where the desired interpreter (typically the main interpreter) could be finalizing or deleted, but want to continue running code after invoking the interpreter.
+Many large libraries might need to call Python code in highly asynchronous situations where the desired interpreter may be finalizing or has already been finalized, but want to continue running code after invoking the interpreter.
 This desire has been brought up by users.
 For example, a callback that wants to call Python code might be invoked when:

-• A thread has quit, and a native library is executing static finalizers of thread local storage.
+3. A thread has quit, and a native library is executing static finalizers for thread-local storage.

 Generally, this pattern would look something like this: